 Codependency Risk Factors

-Children who grow up in abusive homes are also prone to becoming codependent adults, as they learn to base their behaviors on the moods or whims of their caretakers, to avoid being harmed.
+Children who grow up in abusive homes are also prone to becoming codependent adults, as they learn to base their behaviors on their caretakers’ moods or whims to avoid harm.

 How Do I Know if I Am Suffering from a Codependency Issue?